kurtosis-tech/kurtosis-docs/testsuite-details.md

 ### Test
 A `Test` object packages the logic for executing an individual test with a definition of the network the test will execute against.
 It has three main components:

-* A `getNetworkLoader` method for retrieving the `NetworkLoader` that defines the initial state of the testnet
+* A `setup` method for creating the testnet that the test will run against
 * A `run` function that takes in a `TestContext` for making assertions and a `Network` object that serves as a handle to interacting with the testnet
 * Timeouts defining when the test should be marked as failed due to running for too long

 ### Network
-A `Network` object is an entirely user-defined representation of a running testnet wrapped around a `ServiceNetwork`.
+A `Network` object is an optional, entirely user-defined representation of a running testnet wrapped around a `NetworkContext`.
 Its purpose is to provide a layer of abstraction so users can make test-writing as simple as possible.
 For example, if all your tests want a five-node network, you could write a `FiveNodeNetwork` object that implements the `Network` interface and give it functions like `getNodeOne`, `getNodeTwo`, etc.

-### NetworkLoader
-A `NetworkLoader` object is an object used for initializing `Network` instances before a test's execution logic starts running.
-When implementing a `NetworkLoader`, you should:

-1. Use the `configureNetwork` function to give IDs to a set of service configurations which are the templates from which all service instances in the network will be created (requires defining `ServiceInitializerCore` and `ServiceAvailabilityCheckerCore` instances for each configuration)
-2. Use the configuration IDs you defined in `configureNetwork` to instantiate several new nodes in `initializeNetwork`
-3. Wrap the `ServiceNetwork` object that you initialized in `configureNetwork` with your custom `Network` object in the `wrapNetwork` function

-This resulting `Network` object is what `Test.run` will receive.

-### ServiceInitializerCore
+### DockerContainerInitializer
-A `ServiceInitializerCore` provides specific information about how to launch the actual Docker container underlying a given `Service`, for use when defining service configurations in the `NetworkLoader`.
+A `DockerContainerInitializer` provides specific information about how to launch the actual Docker container underlying a given `Service`, for use when defining service configurations in the `NetworkLoader`.
 This object is very well-documented in code, so we recommend users read the details in their client library of choice.

 ### Service
-Just like the `Network` is an entirely user-defined abstraction of a running testnet to make test-writing easier, so too is the `Service` an entirely user-defined abstraction of a running service.
+The `Service` interface represents a service running in a Docker container.
 For example, an `ElasticsearchService` implementation might have a `getClient` function that returns an ES client so a test can easily interact with an Elasticsearch service.

-### ServiceAvailabilityCheckerCore
-To avoid spurious failures, Kurtosis won't start running a test unless its target testnet is running and ready.
-A `ServiceAvailabilityCheckerCore` implementation tells Kurtosis how to judge whether the services in a testnet are available, so that the testnet won't be marked as ready until every service is.

 Running A Testsuite
 -------------------